Talento90/docker-cheat-sheet/README.md

 * **enter in some container**

-   _docker exec -it container-name sh_
+   _docker exec -it container-name sh/bash_

 * **tail container logs**